milliondollarscript/milliondollarscript/readme.txt

 * Make blocks transparent if uploading a smaller image than the selected area during pixel management.
 * Improved Packages admin page: Packages are now saved correctly and the page uses the standard WordPress admin table layout for easier management.
 * Fix: Corrected admin grid selection redirect and security check issue on Packages page.
+* Fix: Resolved issue where admin grid selection could fail security check and redirect incorrectly.
+* Feat: Added an option to show a grid selection dropdown on the user-facing Manage Pixels page.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.